AustinGil/accessiblitz/README.md

 11. Switch to using semantic markup.
 12. Make external links open in same tab.
 13. Things work with or without JavaScript.

+Other considerations no covered here:

+* Color contrast
+* Font-size and legibility
+*

 ### Helpful Tools & Resources